VRE practical tips for responsible use

 Cost calculator

-Use the calculator below to estimate the costs for running a workspace.
+Use the calculator below to estimate the costs for the workspaces and storage volumes that you create.
+The costs of a workspace are determined by the number of CPU cores or GPU devices plus a small amount for workspace storage.
 Remember that a workspace will consume credits whenever it is in “State: Running”.
-It will only stop consuming credits when your Pause or Delete a workspace in the Research Cloud portal.
+It will only stop consuming credits when you Pause or Delete a workspace in the Research Cloud portal.
 Use the expiry date to schedule deletion of your workspace as an extra safeguard.
+Storage volumes consume credits until you delete them in the Research Cloud portal.

 Note: this describes costs for the standard use case, in which workspaces run on SURF’s HPC Cloud environment.
 Although ResearchCloud also allows you to run workspaces in different environment (such as Microsoft’s Azure cloud environment), the costs for this will be significantly higher.